-Physical: The island's small geographical area, accounts for the fact that disasters take country-wide proportions; (b) its location in some of the highest risk areas of the planet, such as mid-ocean ridges with strong volcanic and seismic activity, tropical cyclone belts, and direct exposure to the forces of the oceans, account for high vulnerability to a wide range of natural hazards.
+Physical: The small geographical area of the island, accounts for the fact that disasters take country-wide proportions.
+Further, it is located in an area with some of the highest risk conditions on the planet, such as mid-ocean ridges with strong volcanic and seismic activity, tropical cyclone belts, and direct exposure to the forces of the oceans, and these account for high vulnerability to a wide range of natural hazards.

-Social: The changing social landscape with regard to population growth and demographic changes have given rise to increased conflict for available resources and increase vulnerability to human-induced disasters; Poverty and unemployment further exacerbate vulnerability to the impacts of hazards resulting oftentimes in the escalation of situations of disaster.
+Social: The changing social landscape with regard to population growth and demographic changes have given rise to increased conflict for available resources and increased vulnerability to human-induced disasters.
+Poverty and unemployment further exacerbate vulnerability to the impacts of hazards resulting oftentimes in the escalation of situations of disaster.
 In most cases, the poor are most vulnerable.
 Cultural norms and mores were once an integral part of disaster risk mitigation.
-However, there has been a decline in the use and application of traditional practices, and as a result a loss of traditional knowledge and inadequate human capacity to implement DRR.
+However, there has been a decline in the use and application of traditional practices and as a result, a loss of traditional knowledge and inadequate human capacity to implement DRR.

 Economic: The fact that the island is dependent on few sources of income, in the key productive sectors, in particular tourism and agriculture for a substantial part of its gross domestic product (GDP), increases its vulnerability as these sources of income can been severely reduced for months by a single catastrophic event.
 Another critical factor which highlights Saint Lucia's vulnerability is its lack of financial capacity to reactivate the development process following major disaster events.
-The challenges posed by global externalities such as trade liberalization, commodity price fluctuations, rising cost of food and fuel and the effects of the global financial crisis, further increase economic vulnerability.
+The challenges posed by global externalities such as trade liberalization, commodity price fluctuations, rising cost of food and fuel, and the effects of the global financial crisis, further increase economic vulnerability.